The C-word isn’t the big stuff…we’re missing the big stuff!

 • Increase happiness and wellbeing,

-so let’s grow our little ‘big’ things with regular doses of attention and gratitude.
+so let’s grow our little ‘big’ things with regular doses of attention and gratitude instead of letting them be suffocated by stress.

 Not only did George remember me on that first day back, he remembered what coffee I liked and had it ready and waiting for me by the time our conversation finished.
-He made me feel seen and appreciated and helped me to appreciate the power of connection and the joy that morning ritual brought us both.
-It didn’t take away the pain of the preceding months but it made me realise that that C-word experience was just one difficult part of my life, but it was not one of my big things in life.
-If there is anything positive that might possibly come out of COVID-19, it’s that more people will hopefully begin to see with greater clarity and appreciate that those little things in life, really are the big things, and we need to find them and focus on them more than ever right now.
+He made me feel seen and appreciated and helped me to see and appreciate the power of connection and the joy that morning ritual and so many other seemingly little things actually brought to my life.
+Whilst these experiences didn’t take away the pain of the preceding months, they helped me through it – and they helped me to realise that the C-word was simply a (really) difficult period in my life, but it wasn’t one of my big things.
+So if there is anything positive that might possibly come out of COVID-19, I hope it’s that more people will begin to see with greater clarity and appreciation, that those little things in life, really are the big things, and we need to find them and focus on them more than ever right now.